LOCAL BENEFITS

 Air quality benefits

-LNG is a safer and more environmentally responsible energy choice than oil-based marine shipping fuels and is an important step in reducing emissions.
-LNG reduces local air pollutants providing significant benefits to human health, this is especially important for ports and populated coastal areas.
+LNG reduces local air pollutants providing benefits to human health, this is especially important for ports and populated coastal areas.
 If all the marine fuel consumed in the Port of Vancouver were replaced with LNG benefits to the local airshed include:

 • Sulphur oxides (SOx) reduced by 98%